Working in a Family Business With Your Parents: What No One Says

 There was already a hierarchy.
 Already a way of operating.
 Already a clear picture of who defers to whom, who gets heard, who carries more, who gets protected.
 That didn't get erased when the business started.
 It went underground.
 And now it runs underneath every meeting, every decision, every conversation that ends without resolution.

-You don't say anything.
+So you don't say anything either.
 Because what would you say?

 That's the loyalty trap nobody talks about.
-Saying "I'm ready to lead this" feels like saying she's ready to be done.
-So you don't say it.
-You hint at it.
-You wait for her to bring it up.
-She doesn't — not because she wants to hold you back, but because stepping back means confronting something she's not ready to name yet either.
+Saying "I'm ready to lead this" feels like saying they're ready to be done.
+So you hint at it.
+You wait for them to bring it up.
+They don't.
+And the pattern holds.

 What It Looks Like to Work With Me